- For those who love walking Mareike, your gracious hostess has all the necessary information on the numerous paths and hiking trails in the area.

 Detailed directions will be sent to you when you book through CreteTravel.com

-Non Smoking Villas: smoking at the outside area allowed
+- Non-Smoking Villas: smoking in the outside area allowed

 - Washing machine and dryer at the reception area, fee-based